SvetoslavAngelov/TourPlannit/README.md

-# TourPlannit
+# SetOut!
-Tour Planning App for iOS 15.5+
+SetOut app for iOS 16.0

 ## Overview
-TourPlannit is an iOS app which allows users to find the most optimal route to visit all tourist attractions in their area.
+SetOut is an iOS app which allows users to find the most optimal route to visit all tourist attractions in their area.
 The app is built in Swift and uses the SwiftUI framework.
 It's built for iOS 15.5+, the supported iPhone models are iPhone 8+.

 ## App structure